 Alabama Department of Agriculture & Industries

-The U.S. Department of Agriculture defines specialty crops as fruits and vegetables, dried fruit, tree nuts, horticulture (including honey) and nursery crops (including floriculture).
+Specialty crops are defined by the USDA as fruits and vegetables, dried fruit, tree nuts, horticulture (including maple syrup and honey) and nursery crops (including floriculture).

 Commodity groups, agricultural organizations, colleges and universities, municipalities, state agencies and agricultural nonprofits are all eligible for this grant program, provided their proposals meet all the program specifications.
 The ADAI and a review committee of industry representatives will make application evaluation reviews and award recommendations to USDA.
 The USDA has final approval for projects submitted.

 The specialty crops block grant is a competitive grant process.
 The maximum award to any applicant is $25,000; the minimum, $5,000.

 “The department looks forward to implementing the 2018 Specialty Crop Block Grant Program, and we are privileged to be a part of this successful program,” said Commissioner of Agriculture and Industries John McMillan.
 “It provides an opportunity to expand the specialty crop industry in Alabama.
 I invite all who qualify to apply.”

 A conference call will be held on March 20 regarding the writing, processing and submittal of the specialty crop grant.
 Contact Johnny Blackmon at (334) 240-7257 or firstname.lastname@example.org to RSVP and obtain the conference connection code.
 All prospective applicants are strongly encouraged to participate in the conference call.